SQLite LAG() Function

 default

-Is the default value to return if the expression at offset is NULL.
+It is the default value to return if the expression at offset is NULL.
 If you skip the default, then the LAG() function will return NULL if the expression evaluates to NULL.

 PARTITION BY clause